Williamnumismatics/MagStrike/README.md

 # MagStrike

+# IMPORTANT : Becuse i changed the prices the new amout is: 196.12

 MagStrike is a custom hall effect keyboard that has a 60 percent layout.
 It uses the Gateron Low Profile Magnetic Jade Switches.
 The brains of this keyboard is a Rpi Pico 2 that runs micropython that communicates with a python script running on the main PC/Laptop